-Domenico Maria Caprioli, University of Naples, Italy
+Domenico Maria Caprioli, University of Naples, Italy and Domenico Maria Caprioli, University of Naples, Italy

 As Michael Batty wrote – cities grow and develop upwards from the bottom – especially modern cities.
 All the attempts to plan a city in its complexity are destined to change heavily under the requests of all the people who pass through its streets every day (Batty, 2006).
 Actually, the bottom-up enterprises are some of the most interesting phenomena of our times.
 In many cases to define them as “processes of self-organisation” is reductionist because they are actual generative activities.